-Alexis Ayano Terai is a resident fellow in the Asia Program at the German Marshall Fund of the United States.
-Concurrently, she serves as an American Political Science Association—Sasakawa Peace Foundation Congressional Fellow (2022–2023).
+Alexis Ayano Terai is a former resident fellow at the German Marshall Fund of the United States.

 Prior to joining the GMF, she was manager for Japan and Korea at the US Chamber of Commerce’s International Affairs Division, where she helped lead the Japan trade and investment priorities and policy advocacy.